Home Academic

 Awards

-ENRE Best Publication in Environment and Sustainability, INFORMS 2023, for the paper Smart Charging of Electric Vehicles: An Innovative Business Model for Utility Firms
+Best Publication in Environment and Sustainability by the Energy, Natural Resources, and the Environment (ENRE) Section of INFORMS, 2023, for the paper Smart Charging of Electric Vehicles: An Innovative Business Model for Utility Firms

 Innovative Teaching Award, Kelley School of Business, 2023